descope/python-sdk/README.md

 ## API Rate limits

 Handle API rate limits by comparing the exception to the APIRateLimitExceeded exception, which includes the RateLimitParameters map with the key "Retry-After."
 This key indicates how many seconds until the next valid API call can take place.
-More information on Descope's rate limit is covered here: https://docs.descope.com/rate-limit
+More information on Descope's rate limit is covered here: [Descope rate limit reference page](https://docs.descope.com/rate-limit)

 ```python
 try: